Back To Articles

 Myth 1: "Only shy or introverted people are lonely."

-Truth: Extroverted people can feel lonely too - they may just have more social interactions without a deep connection.
+Truth: Extroverted people can feel lonely too - they might just have more social interactions without forming deep connections.

 Myth 2: "Being around people fixes loneliness."

-Truth: Quality > quantity.
-Meaningful connection is key.
+Truth: Quality over quantity.
+A meaningful connection is essential.

 Myth 3: "Loneliness reflects personal failure."